Quantitative vs. Qualitative Research: Types, Tools & Design

 3. Qualitative research designs are flexible and emergent in nature, while quantitative research designs are rigid, fixed, and predetermined to ensure the validity and reliability of the information and its classification.

-4. In Qualitative research design, the distinction between data collection method and study designs is not as clear, whereas quantitative design offers greater understanding and distinction.
+4. In qualitative research design, the distinction between data collection method and study designs is not as clear, whereas quantitative design offers greater understanding and distinction.

 5. Qualitative research adheres to the concept of respondent concordance.
 On the other hand, in quantitative research, respondent concordance is not an important factor.

-7. There is a replication of a study design, and its findings become almost impossible in Qualitative research design while possible in Quantitative research design.
+7. There is a replication of a study design, and its findings become almost impossible in qualitative research design while possible in quantitative research design.

-8. In Qualitative research design, it is more challenging to check for researcher bias due to flexibility and lack of control.
-In contrast, the possibility of checking researcher bias occurs in Quantitative research design.
+8. In qualitative research design, it is more challenging to check for researcher bias due to flexibility and lack of control.
+In contrast, the possibility of checking researcher bias occurs in quantitative research design.

 9. Qualitative research designs are better suited for examining variations and differences in various aspects of social life.
 On the other hand, quantitative research designs are more appropriate for determining the degree of this variation and differences.

-1 thought on “Quantitative and Qualitative Research”
+1 thought on “Quantitative vs. Qualitative Research: Types, Tools & Design”

 Leave a Comment